b08x/video-annotator/README.md

    - **Table**: Best for visual analysis of scenes
    - **Haiku**: Best for creative/artistic interpretation
    - **Chart**: Best for data visualization
+   - **Topic Segmentation**: Best for breaking down videos into topical sections
    - **Custom**: Best for specific questions

 2. Click on your desired mode